 - Smallville had a Jimmy centric episode set in a noir dream sequence.

-- Other than being set in Hawaii, Magnum, P.I. tended this was as well, complete with Private Eye Monologue.
+- Other than the Hawaii setting and heavy doses of comedy, Magnum, P.I. tends toward this as well, complete with Private Eye Monologue.

 - Kamen Rider Double is based on Noir.